DokSANSEONG (독산성)

 First view through the trees of the famous Semadae, Doksanseong’s command post.

-In addition to offering clear views of the entire fortress (back when the trees were all cut down, of course) Semadae is supposedly the site where General Kwon Yul fool the Japanese invaders into thinking he and his force had plenty of water to withstand a prolonged siege.
+In addition to offering clear views of the entire fortress (back when the trees were all cut down, of course) Semadae is supposedly the site where General Kwon Yul fooled the Japanese invaders into thinking he and his force had plenty of water to withstand a prolonged siege.
 The location is high and prominent enough to make the story believable.

 The wall and interior stairs leading up to Semadae from the East Gate.